GreyRook/code-with-style/docs/review/developer/small-cls.md

 between your CL submissions (or even longer if something goes wrong unexpectedly with your later CL submissions).

+*Adjustment Grey Rook:*
+*This is difficult to implement for microservices, the GR architecture needs to be* *modified for this.
+Compabilities cannot be change that easily.*

 ## Can't Make it Small Enough {#cant}

 Sometimes you will encounter situations where it seems like your CL *has* to be